zhhrozhh/Robinhood_Portfolio/README.md

 # Related

-* [robinhood-python framework](https://github.com/zhhrozhh/Robinhood) - python framework to use data from robinhood
+* [robinhood-python framework](https://github.com/zhhrozhh/Robinhood) - robinhood api package used for this project